Peanut Allergy Prevention – Can You Prevent Peanut Allergies?

 In an article by Irene Mikhail, MD titled Implementation of Early Peanut Introduction Guidelines: It Takes a Village advocates that early peanut introduction around 6 months of age is now thought to prevent the development of peanut allergy in high-risk in facts.

 Based on recent research, it’s becoming evident that avoiding foods like peanuts actually caused more children developing allergies to these foods.

 While genetics play a role in peanut allergy development, the main causes of increases in peanut allergies are due to resetting the immune systems of infants by reducing their exposure to infection and by reducing the contact babies and young children have with foods commonly associated with allergies like peanuts.

 These findings could be an indication that parents should consider introducing their child to peanut or peanut-based foods.
 Clearly an early introduction and exposure to peanuts could trigger an immune tolerance where their body gets used to the allergen and doesn’t over-react to it in the form of a peanut allergy.

 The thinking seems to be that the first year of life is probably very critical for the immune system.
 It may be in this first year that the immune system determines whether it develops a tolerance to allergies or whether allergies will be exacerbated.

 What is really coming to light is the hygiene hypothesis.
 I believe that a lot of the increase in allergies in western societies is due to the fact that we are sheltering our children from a lot of the environmental immune stimulants that would make a huge improvement in their overall immune system.

-Overall our children may be better off if they are exposed to an allergen in their first of year of life.
-It is possible that there is a critical time in their immune system where introducing and exposing them to an allergen can make them immune tolerant.
+Overall our children may be better off if they are exposed to an allergen in their first of the year of life.
+It is possible that there is a critical time in their immune system were introducing and exposing them to an allergen can make them immune tolerant.

 What to do if You or Your Child Already Has a Peanut Allergy?